2022 Guide to Living with Chronic Arthritis Pain

 Treatments that your doctor may recommend for arthritis include:

-- Over-the-counter or prescription-strength NSAID pain relievers, such as acetaminophen and naproxen
+- Over-the-counter or prescription-strength NSAID pain relievers, such as ibuprofen and naproxen

 - Topical pain relief creams, containing NSAIDs, muscle relaxants, anesthetics and botanicals such as menthol and CBD